PostgreSQL DELETE Rows from Select

 WHERE id = 4;

-Let us check whether the deletion was successful:
+Step 5) Let us check whether the row was deleted:

 Step 1) Login to your pgAdmin account.